Eontec/eontec.github.io/_posts/2023-06-13-Black-Guild-V3C1.md

 　The day after the day I enjoyed yakiniku.

-I was dressed in a suit and headed for the "Ministry of Monster Countermeasures" in Chiyoda Ward, Tokyo.
+I was dressed in a suit and headed for the "Ministry of Monster Control" in Chiyoda Ward, Tokyo.

 "I'm sleepy."